-Microsoft Teams is now one year old!
+Microsoft Teams is now over one year old!
 In this article I want to cover the most common tasks and guidelines you should know when working with Microsoft Teams.
 An update is coming soon with more features and a first view into the new admin center!

-If you want to check out the other parts of this series “Mastering common challenges in Office 365” don’t be afraIT to check out the articles about PowerShell, OneDrive, SharePoint and SharePoint Hub Sites and the next part of Teams – Teams Reloaded.
+If you want to check out the other parts of this series “Mastering common challenges in Office 365” don’t be afraIT to check out the articles about PowerShell, OneDrive, SharePoint, SharePoint Hub Sites and the next part of Teams – Teams Reloaded.

 As always, a brief overview of the topics and links to the sections:

 - The digital hub – Microsoft Teams

 - Admin center

 - What is on the horizon?